open-mmlab/mmsegmentation/configs/segnext/README.md

 | SegNeXt | MSCAN-L  | 512x512   | 160000  | 43.32    | 22.91          | 50.99 | 52.10         | [config](https://github.com/open-mmlab/mmsegmentation/blob/master/configs/segnext/segnext_mscan-l_1x16_512x512_adamw_160k_ade20k.py) | [model](https://download.openmmlab.com/mmsegmentation/v0.5/segnext/segnext_mscan-l_1x16_512x512_adamw_160k_ade20k/segnext_mscan-l_1x16_512x512_adamw_160k_ade20k_20230209_172055-19b14b63.pth) \| [log](https://download.openmmlab.com/mmsegmentation/v0.5/segnext/segnext_mscan-l_1x16_512x512_adamw_160k_ade20k/segnext_mscan-l_1x16_512x512_adamw_160k_ade20k_20230209_172055.log.json) |

 Note:

+- When we integrated SegNeXt into MMSegmentation, we modified some layers' names to make them more precise and concise without changing the model architecture.
+Therefore, the keys of pre-trained weights are different from the [original weights](https://cloud.tsinghua.edu.cn/d/c15b25a6745946618462/), but don't worry about these changes. we have converted them and uploaded the checkpoints, you might find URL of pre-trained checkpoints in config files and can use them directly for training.

 - The total batch size is 16.
 We trained for SegNeXt with a single GPU as the performance degrades significantly when using`SyncBN` (mainly in `OverlapPatchEmbed` modules of `MSCAN`) of PyTorch 1.9.